-- 1. Google Search Advertising Campaign: March to December, 2018 - a) A search advertising campaign served text-based paint ads that show up at the top of the internet search results.
-Ads were shown to provincial residents based on an extensive list of keyword searches relevant to the Program, with the intention of driving clicks through to the website. - b) Nova Scotia's ads collectively generated 1,515 impressions and 341 clicks. - 2.
-Google Display Advertising Campaign: June to December, 2018 - a) A Nova Scotia-specific display advertising campaign served image-based, paint-related ads to provincial residents based on increasingly refined targeting.
-These awareness-building ads appear as image boxes embedded within relevant third party websites.

-- b) Two iterations of the ads were run to test public response to different messaging.
-The first receiving 5,428,651 impressions and 1,098 clicks, and the second receiving 1,126,350 impressions and 1,588 clicks. - c) Ads were specifically targeted to internet users who performed online searches related to paint purchasing, usage, and disposal in Nova Scotia.
-Secondary targeting focused on individuals searching for home improvement and DIY-related terms, in order to reach a wider, but still relevant, population. - 3.
-Facebook Advertising Campaign: A Nova Scotia-specific campaign promoted the paint recycling program, targeting the province's residents on an ongoing basis.
-Audience targeting was broad to allow data collection and analysis on a range of audiences to inform digital targeting strategy going forward. - 4.
-Gated Facebook Content Strategy: Nova Scotia-specific organic page content (aka unpaid content), available only to provincial residents who already follow the page, focused on paint recycling, and the recycling community in general.
-Gating the content ensures that is visible exclusively to residents of New Brunswick, allowing for targeted and localized messaging despite the page's national following. - 5.
-Targeted blog posts: More than 30 blog posts were targeted at relevant audience members including, but not limited to, homeowners, female heads of households, and environmentally-inclined individuals in Nova Scotia.
+- Google Search Advertising Campaign: January to December, 2019.
+A search advertising campaign served paint ads to provincial residents based on an extensive list of keyword searches relevant to the Program.
+Nova Scotia's ads collectively generated 2,048 impressions. - 2.
+Google Display Advertising Campaign: January to December, 2019.
+A Nova Scotia-specific display advertising campaign served paint-related ads to provincial residents.
+Several iterations of the ads were run, collectively receiving 6.5 million impressions through to the website.
+Ads were specifically targeted to internet users who performed online searches related to paint purchasing, usage, and disposal in Nova Scotia.
+Secondary targeting focused on individuals searching for home improvement, moving house, and DIY-related terms, in order to reach a wider, but still relevant, population. - YouTube Video Advertising Campaign: June to September, 2019.
+During summer months, paint and PaintShare explainer videos were run as pre-roll and skippable in-stream ads on YouTube.
+In Nova Scotia, these ads received a total of 334,058 impressions and 25,026 views. - 4.
+Facebook Advertising Campaign: A Nova Scotia-specific campaign promoted the Program, targeting Nova Scotia residents on an ongoing basis.
+These campaigns collectively received 299,156 impressions. - 5.
+Facebook Content Strategy: To promote the Nova Scotia paint program in 2019, organic Facebook content visible only to residents of Nova Scotia was posted in addition to public posts.
+Nova Scotia-specific content primarily intended to inform consumers about various details of the program, such as accepted products, and to promote engagement from our audience in the province.
+Formats used included images, video and website links. - 6.
+Targeted blog posts: Blog posts were targeted at relevant audience members including, but not limited to, homeowners, female heads of households, and environmentally-inclined individuals in Nova Scotia.
 Topics included specific information on paint recycling, "do it yourself" ("DIY") content, renovation tips, and sustainability best practices.
-All posts included a call-to-action to find a recycling location or interact with the brand on social media.
-Collectively, these posts received 62,141 views.
+All posts included a call-to-action to find a collection site or interact with the brand on social media.
+Collectively, these posts received 45,568 views. - The Weather Network Display Campaign: July to September, 2019.
+Display ads ran on the Weather Network app and collectively generated 152,870 impressions.

-See Appendix 5 for examples of all digital advertising activities.
+See Appendix 5 for examples of digital advertising activities.

-5.7 Point of Sale (PoS) and Point of Return (PoR) Materials
+5.8 Point of Sale (PoS) and Point of Return (PoR) Materials